vmchale/QR-writer/README.md

 This is a library to generate `.png` files from QR codes.

 ## Dependencies
-The library depends on the C library [libqrencode](https://github.com/fukuchi/libqrencode) which you will need to install separately, as well as the C library `Zbar` from [here](https://github.com/ZBar/ZBar).
+The library depends on the C library [libqrencode](https://github.com/fukuchi/libqrencode) which you will need to install separately, as well as the command-line tool `Zbar` from [here](https://github.com/ZBar/ZBar).
 You should also be able to get them from your distro.

 ## Library
 The library can be used via the exported functions `createQRCode`, `byteStringToQR` and `readQRString`, plus their signed counterparts.
 The first two export to ".png" while the third can be used on any image format `Zbar` supports.